 Finally it's important to point out that unlike all other UHD Blu-ray players to date, the Oppo 203 doesn't carry any online app support.
 So if, for instance, you want to stream from Amazon, Netflix, et al, you'll have to get a TV or some other external set-top box that offers such services.

-By the time you've added in its upcoming Dolby Vision talents at the end of March 2017 (something even Panasonic's UB900 won't be getting), it seems sure to become the deck of choice for the sort of AV fan who considers "compromise" to be a dirty word.
+With its Dolby Vision talents (made available from mid 2017) - which is something even Panasonic's UB900 won't be getting - the Oppo seems sure to become the deck of choice for the sort of AV fan who considers "compromise" to be a dirty word.

 The alternatives to consider...